dantaeyoung/GrasshopperArsenal/KeyboardAndMouseTools/README.md

 To solve this, you can attach a `Timer` object to the `SelObj` component.
 The `Timer` is a special component that tells the components it's attached to continually expire its solution every X seconds.
 Everything 'downstream' of the component -- that is, everything that's connected to the component's output, will also thus refresh every X seconds.
 Using the `Timer`, you can get objects that are selected!

+If you extrude them and make them look nice, it starts to feel kind of like magic.

 ![selobj_intro.gif](gifs/selobj_intro.gif)

 However, one of the downsides of the `Timer` is its upside: Everything refreshes often, which is great, and everything refreshes often, which can make your script run slow.
 Imagine if your script takes 500ms to run, and the Timer tries to run every 250ms.
 This can lead to some major slowdowns.